Frequently Asked Questions

 What denomination is the Church of God (Seventh Day)?

-Our church came out of Protestantism, not Catholicism.
 We are not Adventist, Baptist, Methodist, Catholic, Pentecostal, or Protestant.
 Our denomination is (Christian) CHURCH OF GOD.
 "Seventh Day" is added to our name to distinguish us from the other "Churches of God" that meet on the first work day of the week (Sunday) and to show we come together for worship on the true Bible Sabbath, the holy seventh-day Sabbath (Saturday).

 What are the differences between the Church of God (Seventh Day) and the Seventh-Day Adventist (SDA) Church?